 This guide to flying while fat will lift the weight off your shoulders

-While we can relate to this basic idea of comfort in the air, the public opinion easily shifts if the person demanding more personal space in planes is – overweight.
-Suddenly, once united protesters against the airline policies split off into groups, and one of these certainly becomes an avid defender of the status quo.
+While we can relate to this basic idea of comfort in the air, public opinion easily shifts if the person demanding more personal space in planes is – overweight.
+Suddenly, once united protesters against the airline policies split off into groups.
+One of these certainly becomes an avid defender of the status quo.
 For them, the obese passengers on a plane should be stripped of their rights to demand a more comfortable flight.

 Humans are complex beings, both physically and psychologically.
 But if you are overweight, you already know that you will typically be expected to offer a lot of explanations for your condition in order to be perceived seriously.